ccswbs/UoGd7-Training/accessiblecontentguide/known-issues-a11ly.md

 ## Scrollable element is not keyboard accessible

-This issue occurs in event pages, when using the Calendar view.
+This issue occurs on Event pages, when using the Calendar view.
 We are asking Siteimprove to override this issue so that it presents as a known issue but doesn't affect the accessibility score.

 **Note**: To avoid this issue, use the Event listing view (which is the default), instead of the Calendar view.